 Saving your natural tooth.

 Inside the tooth, under the white enamel and a hard layer called the dentin, is a soft tissue called the pulp.
-The pulp contains blood vessels, nerves and connective tissue and builds the surrounding hard tissues of the tooth during development.
+The pulp contains blood vessels, nerves, connective tissue and builds the surrounding hard tissues of the tooth during development.

 Endodontic treatment is necessary when the pulp becomes inflamed or infected.
 The most common cause of infection is bacteria finding its way inside the tooth through:

-Sometimes it can be surprising to learn that you have an infected pulp because the answer is not always so visible.
+Sometimes it can be surprising to learn that you have an infected pulp because it is not always so visible.
 Tiny hairline cracks in our teeth (from chewing hard foods or trauma) may be invisible to the naked eye but are large enough for bacteria to pass.
-Once the pulp is infected, it can not heal on its own.
-If we determine your pulp is infected, we must act quickly!
-Choosing to ignore the signs of infected pulp leaves results in a chronic, active bacterial infection, which can grow into an abscess and even spread to nearby teeth.
+Once the pulp is infected, it cannot heal on its own.
+If it is determined your pulp is infected, we must act quickly!
+Choosing to ignore the signs of infected pulp results in a chronic, active bacterial infection, which can grow into an abscess and even spread to nearby teeth.

 Sometimes, however, there are no symptoms, which is just another reason that regular dental visits are so important.

 The pulp will not heal on its own and ignoring it will only cause more problems.
 At whole dental wellness, we believe in saving teeth so extraction is always our last option.
 If endodontic treatment is chosen, we will remove the inflamed or infected pulp, carefully clean and shape the inside of the root canal, then fills and seals the space.
 Afterward, we will place a crown or filling on the tooth to protect and seal it, restoring it to full function.

 When the pulp of a tooth becomes infected, there are only two options:

 Many endodontic procedures are performed to relieve the pain of toothaches caused by pulp inflammation or infection.
 With modern techniques and anesthetics, most patients report that they are comfortable during the procedure.